Elegant Background Image

 How to Prepare for Breast Reconstruction with Tissue Expanders

-I may ask you to get additional lab testing, adjust your current medications, quit smoking for six weeks, and not take anti-inflammatory medication, such as aspirin, to prepare for your breast reconstruction tissue expander procedure.
+I may ask you to get additional lab testing, adjust your current medications, and not take anti-inflammatory medication, such as aspirin, to prepare for your breast reconstruction tissue expander procedure.
+If you smoke, vape, or use any nicotine, cannabinoid, and/or ADHD medication, you must be willing to stop for several weeks before and after your surgery.
 I will also ask you to make arrangements for someone to drive you home after your stay in the hospital.

 Breast Reconstruction Tissue Expander Procedure in New Jersey